KonradSzwarc/slidev-theme-codeck/example.md

 layout: intro
 ---

-# Codeck Slidev Theme
+# Welcome to Slidev

-Custom theme for creating code-related presentations
+Presentation slides for developers

 ---